uwplse/magic/README.md

 This plugin is to help you learn how to write fun spells (supertactics) and understand the magic behind them.
 There are a number of example spells and some exercises to try out yourself.

+# Citing

+If you build on any of the commands or tactics here and then publish a paper, please cite the [PUMPKIN PATCH](http://tlringer.github.io/pdf/pumpkinpaper.pdf) paper, since the interesting commands and tactics all build on the factoring component from that paper.

 # Building

 The plugin runs on Coq 8.6.
 Just run `make`.